oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 This is not an exhaustive list, but reflects some key concerns that have been raised by  our work with MELD.

 Code management probably needs little discussion, as it seems to be a given for just about any software project.
 The existence of a shared repository of source code, which includes a history of all changes made, is very common practice and, among other things, helps to safeguard all the efforts that go into creating some piece of code.
-Some popular code management tools are `git`, GitHub and SourceForge.
+A popular code management tool is `git`, which is supported by services such as GitHub and SourceForge.
 There are plenty of challenges associated with code management and version control, but these have not proved to be a major issue with MELD, so their existence will simply be assumed.

 Technical debt arises when the overall structure of some software is misaligned with the functionality it is required to provide.
 It accumulates through the application of quick (or not-so-quick) fixes to add new functionality, without adjusting the software structure to accommodate the changes.
 Addressing technical debt requires a level of ongoing effort that does not, of itself, advance the capabilities of the software.
 Not attending to technical debt typically results in software that becomes harder to maintain or modify with the result that new features become more difficult and more expensive to add.
 But paying too much attention can result in wasted effort.